We tested the best puppy toys 2024 for chewing, play, and enrichment

 What is the best toy for a puppy to chew on?

 Dogs and puppies are usually very willing to give most toys a try, particularly where chewing is concerned.
 Toys made of harder rubbers tend to be good and safe contenders for chewing which also last.
-They are generally made in various shapes and sizes to cater to different mouths and teething stages.
+They are generally made in various shapes and sizes to cater to different mouths and puppy teething stages.
 Thick knotted rope toys are another good option especially if they like tug-of-war games as well as chewing and gnawing.
-Balls are a further option to consider however the popular tennis ball is not a great one to offer, whilst it is good for fetch games they don’t hold up to chewing.
+Balls are a further option to consider however the popular tennis ball is not a great one to offer, while it is good for fetch games they don’t hold up to chewing.

 Do eight week old puppies need toys?